As an Amazon Associate we earn from qualifying purchases.

 For Full-Frame Models

-When looking at the aperture and size of this lens, it might not seem like the best choice.
+When looking at the aperture and size of No products found. lens, it might not seem like the best choice.
 But if you consider the fact that it is made for a full-frame camera and it has 10x magnification, these compromises don’t seem to matter that much.

 Even though its weight is high at 780 grams and it overshadows a small full-frame camera, it balances well on any A7 camera body.